AJosueBN/text-editor-challenge/README.md

 GIVEN a text editor web application:

--WHEN the user opens the application in their editor THEN they should see a client server folder structure
+- WHEN the user opens the application in their editor THEN they should see a client server folder structure
 - WHEN the user runs `npm run build` and after `npm run start` from the root directory THEN they find that the application should start up the backend and serve the client